bdha/helios/README.md

 Helios Commands
 ---------------

-Helios is just a big bag of undocumented shell scripts right now, here's a quick walkthrough.
+Helios is just a big bag of undocumented shell scripts and python right now, here's a quick walkthrough.

-Right now, helios can't spin a zone itself, it requires you spin a zone, bootstrap helios on there (also not documented).
+Right now, helios can't spin a zone itself, it requires you spin a zone and bootstrap helios on there.

 Once you have a zone that can run helios (we will bake helios into an image once it is ready, so this won't be necessary), you need to configure what version of a package you want to run in this environment: